 Covers & Re-records

-I love to breath new life into an old classic.
+I love to breathe new life into an old classic or little-known gem.

 With 25 years of experience outside any single genre, from working with studio legends like George Martin or producing chart remixes for Kylie Minogue, to music supervising hip hop documentary films and delivering killer ad campaigns for big brands like Adidas, you can trust me to deliver.